 Project Status

 Liberty II is on a longer development timeline, with operations anticipated by the end of 2030.
 As a result, long-term ownership of Liberty II has not yet been determined.
+Further updates to project schedules and status will be posted on this website.

 Liberty Energy Storage and community outreach